callenb/callenb.github.io/_pages/privacy-policy.md

 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.

 #### Analytics
 I collect visitors’ data through Google Analytics for the purpose of analyzing and improving my site performance and traffic.
 My retention policy is 26 months.
-You’ll find their [Privacy Policy here](https://policies.google.com/privacy).
+You can find the [Google Privacy Policy here](https://policies.google.com/privacy).

 ### Who we share your data with
-Google Analytics — Non personally identifiable visitor statistics.
-[Privacy Policy](https://policies.google.com/privacy).
+* Google Analytics — Non personally identifiable visitor statistics.
+[Google Privacy Policy](https://policies.google.com/privacy).
-Youtube — Embedded Videos, may track your usage when you play a video.
-[Privacy Policy](https://policies.google.com/privacy?hl=en).
+* Youtube — Embedded Videos, may track your usage when you play a video.
+[YouTube Privacy Policy](https://policies.google.com/privacy?hl=en).
-MailChimp — My mailing list/newsletter provider for sending emails, Newsletters or any other direct communication you have subscribed to.
-[Privacy Policy](https://mailchimp.com/legal/privacy/).
+* MailChimp — My mailing list/newsletter provider for sending emails, Newsletters or any other direct communication you have subscribed to.
+[Mailchimp Privacy Policy](https://mailchimp.com/legal/privacy/).

 ### How long we retain your data?

 The only personal data I store is collected when you submit a subscription form.
 This is stored securely on the Mailchimp site.
-I will never delete or change your data unless you ask me to do so using email to barrie@usingprimavera.com and are not able to do so yourself.
+I will never delete or change your data unless you ask me to do so using email to [contact me](&#109;a&#105;l&#116;&#111;:&#98;&#97;&#114;&#114;&#105;&#101;&#64;&#99;&#97;&#108;&#108;&#101;&#110;&#98;&#46;&#111;&#114;&#103;) and are not able to do so yourself.
 You have the right to remove and/or update at any time so there is no real need to ask.
 All my communications include an Unsubscribe link.

 I will never sell or share the data used to subscribe to anything on this site.